 The Company's stock-based compensation has been granted under several stock incentive and long-term incentive plans.
 The plans authorize the Compensation Committee of the Company's Board of Directors to issue various types of incentive compensation.
-Currently, the Company has issued stock options and restricted shares under the 2014 Long-Term Incentive Plan ("2014 Plan") and stock appreciation rights under the 2016 Stock Appreciation Rights Plan.
-At March 31, 2020, 187,941 shares were authorized for future grants under the 2014 plan.
-On April 27, 2020, the Company's Board of Directors approved the 2020 Long-Term Incentive Plan ("2020 Plan") under which 5,500,000 shareholders.
-No awards have been granted under the 2020 Plan, and the adoption of the 2020 Plan is subject to approval by the Company's shareholders.
+The Company had previously issued stock options and restricted shares under the 2014 Long-Term Incentive Plan ("2014 Plan") and stock appreciation rights under the 2016 Stock Appreciation Rights Plan.
+On June 25, 2020, the Company's shareholders approved the 2020 Long-Term Incentive Plan ("2020 Plan") under which 5,500,000 shares are authorized for future grants.
+At June 30, 2020, 3,174,198 shares were available for future grants.

-For each stock option granted, the number of authorized shares under both the 2014 Plan and 2020 Plan will be reduced on a one-for-one basis.
+For each stock option granted, the number of authorized shares under the 2020 Plan will be reduced on a one-for-one basis.
 For each restricted share granted, the number of shares authorized under both the 2014 Plan and 2020 Plan will be reduced by twice the number of restricted shares.
 The Company has no set policy for sourcing shares for option grants.
 Historically the shares issued under option grants have been new shares.

-The Company records compensation expense related to stock-based compensation as general and administrative expense.
-For the three months ended March 31, 2020 and 2019, stock-based compensation was \$(2.6) million and \$1.7 million, respectively, related to the issuance of stock options, restricted stock and stock appreciation rights.
-During the three months ended March 31, 2020, the company did not settle any stock-based compensation exercises.
-During the three months ended March 31, 2019, the Company settled in cash \$47 thousand for stock option exercises.
+As referenced in the table below, the Company records compensation expense related to stock-based compensation as general and administrative expense associated with the issuance of stock options, restricted stock and stock appreciation rights.
+During the six months ended June 30, 2020, the Company did not settle any stock-based compensation.
+During the six months ended June 30, 2019, the Company settled in cash \$0.3 million for stock appreciation rights and received \$0.1 million for stock option exercises.
 Because the Company does not pay significant United States federal income taxes, no amounts were recorded for future tax benefits.

-Three Months Ended March 31, 2020 2019 (in the ousands) Stock-based compensation - equity awards \$ 145 \$ 27 Stock-based compensation - liability awards (2,714) 1,696 Total stock-based compensation \$ (2,569) \$ 1,723
+Three Months Ended June 30, Six Months Ended June 30, 2020 2019 2020 2019 (in thou sands) Stock-based compensation - equity awards \$ 60 \$ 595 \$ 205 \$ 622 Stock-based compensation - liability awards 660 (698) (2,054) 998 Total stock-based compensation \$ 720 \$ (103) \$ (1,849) \$ 1,620

-Stock options
+Stock options and performance shares

 Stock options have an exercise price that may not be less than the fair market value of the underlying shares on the date of grant.
-In general, stock options granted to participants will become exercisable over a period determined by the Compensation Committee of the Company's Board of Directors, which in the past has been a five-year life, with the options vesting over a service period of up to five years.
-In addition, stock options will become exercisable upon a change in control, unless provided otherwise by the Compensation Committee.
-During the three months ended March 31, 2020, the Company did not grant stock options to employees or directors.
+In general, stock options granted to participants will become exercisable over a period determined by the Compensation Committee of the Company's Board of Directors, which generally vest over a service period of up to five years and expire from five to ten years from the date of grant.